ninoNinkovic/LiveStamps/README.md

 "stamp" : "@mystamp   {0} {1} {2} {3} {4} {5} {6} {7}",
 Output  :  @mystamp   zero one two three

 # Using a flag more than once is OK.
-8)
 "stamp" : "@mystamp   {0} {0} {0} {0} {1} {2} {3} {0}",
 Output  :  @mystamp   zero zero zero zero one two three zero

+# Using no flags is also OK.
+"stamp" : "@mystamp   ",
+Output  :  @mystamp
 ```